Technical Manual PD2C-IP

 The following conventions are used in the document:

-Underlined text indicates cross references and hyperlinks:
+Text set in bold indicates cross references and hyperlinks:

 - The following bits in object 6041h (statusword) have a special function: